noe-tiger/asm_minilibc/README.md

-# CPE\_2016\_matchstick
+# ASM\_minilibc\_2017

 ## Project
-Epitech 1st year project.
+Epitech 2nd year project.

-This project is based on a very famous game based on matchsticks.

-There is a certain number of matchstick lines.
-The two players take turns; each player can, on a same line, take one or several matchsticks.

-The losing player is the one to take the last matchstick.
+This project consists of creating a dynamic ELF library to replace (to a certain extent) the standard.

+It contains :

+* strlen
+* strchr
+* memset
+* memcpy
+* strcmp
+* memmove
+* strncmp
+* strcasecmp
+* rindex
+* strstr
+* strpbrk
+* strcspn

+The language used is *x86-64 Assembly*.

 ## Prerequisites
-There's no prequisites to run the project.
+To compile the library, you'll need **nasm** installed on your machine.

 ## How to use it
-To use this program, you first need to compile it using the Makefile :
+To use this library, you first need to compile it using the Makefile :

     make re && make clean

-Then, just launch it :

-    ./matchstick [nb of line] [nb of removable matches per turn]

-Or use the -h for some informations.

-    ./matchstick -h
+Then, you compile your program like you would do usually, and finally, you preload the library and launch your binary file :

+    LD_PRELOAD=./libasm.so ./your_binary [args]

 ## changelog
 * 01/05/19 : added files